ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## ACE Token Revocation List Parameters Registry ## {#iana-token-revocation-list}

-This specification establishes the "ACE Token Revocation List Parameters" IANA registry.
+This specification establishes the "ACE Token Revocation List Parameters" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert Review guidelines are provided in {{review}}.
 It should be noted that, in addition to the Expert Review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * CBOR Value: This is the value used as CBOR abbreviation of the item.
 These values MUST be unique.
 The value can be a positive integer or a negative integer.
 Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -256 to 255 are designated as Standards Action.
-Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
-Integer values greater than 65535 are designated as Expert Review.
-Integer values less than -65536 are marked as Private Use.
+Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
+Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
+Integer values greater than 65535 are designated as "Expert Review".
+Integer values less than -65536 are marked as "Private Use".

 * CBOR Type: This contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.